VkumarStack/CS180/Chapter 1/Stable_Matching.md

         - Contradiction: Assume that there is an instability within *(m, w)* and *(m', w')* such that *m* prefers *w'* and *w'* prefers *m*
             - If *m* did not propose to *w'* at some point in the algorithm, then it is implied that *w* occurs higher than *w'* on *m*'s preference list, which is a contradiction
             - Otherwise, if *m* did propose to *w'* at some point in the algorithm, then it is implied that he was rejected by *w'* in favor of another man *m''*, who was then replaced by *m'*, but this implies either that *m''* = *m'* or *w'* prefers *m'* to *m''*, both of which are contradictions
+## Extensions
+- In the version of the algorithm where *men propose to women*, there is a general "unfairness" towards women
+    - If all men list different women as their first choice, then there will be no rejections - meaning that the women effectively had no choice in their partners
+- All executions of the Gale-Shapely algorithm yield the same matching, which can be understood in the sense that each man *m* in the algorithm ends up with the *best valid partner*, *w* - that is, the highest ranked partner in which a stable matching *(m,w)* exists
+    - Thus, the Gale-Shapely algorithm yields a set *S\* = {(m, best(m)): m in M}*
+    - Suppose that, some execution E of the algorithm results in a matching set S in which some man is paired with a woman who is not his best valid partner
+        - Men propose in decreasing order of preference, implying that *m* was rejected by a valid partner earlier during execution - thus, the *first* valid partner *w* to reject *m* must be *m*'s best valid partner
+        - If *m* was rejected by *w*, then *w* is with some other man, *m'*, who she prefers to *m*
+        - Since *w* is a valid partner of *m*, *(m, w)* is a stable matching
+            - If *(m, w)* is a stable matching, assume that *m'* is matched with some other woman, *w'*
+            - In the execution of the algorithm, *m'* clearly prefers *w* to *w'* since he matched with her, but *w'* also prefers *m'* to *m* since the latter was rejected - this is an instability in S', which is a contradiction since the Gale-Shapely algorithm always provides a stable matching
+            - Thus, every execution must return the same set *S\** in which each man is paired with his best valid partner and each woman is paired with her worst valid partner